neurodisney/ND_PLDAPS/README.md

 * __ND_TrialCleanUpandSave__
 What needs to be done during *p.trial.pldaps.trialStates.trialCleanUpandSave*: Finish the trial, flush buffer and adjust size of pre-allocated data to the actual acquired data.

+* __ND_AfterTrial__
+Make sure changed variable values will be passed on to the next trial.
+DO everything here that requires the lock on defaultParameters to be removed.

 ### utils